 Scott Sowle has worked with teens and families for over 30 years.
 His goal has always been to create treatment programs that emphasize kindness and compassion over confrontation and control.
-Settings that promote sustainable, life-long recovery by providing teens and their parents idyllic locations coupled with caring, dedicated, and highly qualified professionals.
+Settings that promote sustainable, life-long recovery by providing teens and their families idyllic locations coupled with caring, dedicated, and highly qualified professionals.
 Professionals who partner with families to find more effective ways to communicate and begin the process of healing.

-Wanting to be closer to his family in northern California, and seeing the need for high quality treatment for struggling teens and families in the bay area, Scott launched Muir Wood Adolescent and Family Services in 2013.
-Muir Wood is the culmination of Scott’s life experiences, and has become recognized nationally as a gold standard in adolescent care.
-Currently, Muir Wood operates four residential campuses in Sonoma county, and two outpatient Family Learning Centers, offering education to the communities of both Marin and Sonoma counties.
-Kathy Ketcham, best-selling author of ‘The Spirituality of Imperfection’, ‘Broken’, and ‘The Only Life I Could Save’, says of Scott and Muir Wood, “It is a place of light and hope offering a comprehensive program of treatment, academics, and family involvement that sets the gold standard for gender-specific adolescent treatment.
-If only every young person struggling with alcohol and other drug problems could spend time at Muir Wood where kindness, trust and respect are the keystones of life-long recovery.”
+Wanting to be closer to his family in northern California, and seeing the need for high-quality treatment for struggling teens and families in the San Francisco Bay Area, Scott launched Muir Wood Adolescent and Family Services in 2013.
+Muir Wood is the culmination of his personal and professional experiences and has become recognized nationally as a gold standard in adolescent behavioral health care.
+Currently, Muir Wood operates eight gender-separate residential campuses in Sonoma county, and an outpatient Family Learning Center, offering education to Sonoma County families, professionals, and the community.
+Kathy Ketcham, best-selling author of ‘The Spirituality of Imperfection’, ‘Broken’, and ‘The Only Life I Could Save’, says of Scott and Muir Wood, “It is a place of light and hope, offering a comprehensive program of treatment, academics, and family involvement that sets the gold standard for gender-specific adolescent treatment.
+If only every young person struggling with alcohol and other drug problems could spend time at Muir Wood where kindness, trust, and respect are the keystones of life-long recovery.”

-A cyclist, surfer, endurance swimmer and runner, the outdoors have played a significant role in Scott’s life and are an essential component of the program at Muir Wood.
+A cyclist, surfer, endurance swimmer, and runner, the outdoors have played a significant role in Scott’s life and are an essential component of the program at Muir Wood.
 To quote John Muir, “In every walk with nature, one receives far more than he seeks.”

 Find Scott Sowle on LinkedIn.